FloppaDev4000/artShare/README.md

 # ArtShare

 A mock-up social media platform for artists developed in Java using Swing and JavaFX, with SQLite database.
-Created by [Adam Noonan](https://github.com/FloppaDev4000) for college modules: Object Oriented Software Development and Design, System Analysis & Testing
+Created for college modules: Object Oriented Software Development and Design, System Analysis & Testing

 ---